ES-1085/project-energyyy/workspace/workspace.md

 type of ownership because there are three times as many cooperatives and they still do not have a lot of disturbances.

-**Q:** Maybe most disturbances are related to investor-owned companies because they simply serve more customers?
+**Q:** Maybe, most disturbances are related to investor-owned companies because they simply serve more customers?

 ``` r